MooersLab/polyglotmolviz/README.md

 These software installation steps are complex and take time if executed individually.
 This complexity can discourage new users.

-To address this problem of adding molecular graphics software to Colab, we created code fragments that reduce these tasks to a single click of an icon by the user.
+To address the problem of adding molecular graphics software to Colab, we created code fragments that reduce these tasks to a single user click of an icon.
 We added these code fragments to snippet libraries for each molecular graphics package.
 The new libraries are called /colabrdkitsnips/, /colabpy3dmolsnips/, and /colabnglviewsnips/.
 In the case of PyMOL, we reformatted the published [[https://github.com/MooersLab/pymolsnips][pymolpysnips library]] for Colab and named it [[https://github.com/MooersLab/colabpymolpysnips][colabpymolpysnips]].